Why is God addressed as "Thou"?

 If you check the KJ, God is not the only person addressed as "thou".
 In fact, any time *one* person is talked to, that person is "thou".

 But time went on, and fewer and fewer people used "thou" in every-day speach.
 Until about the only time J. Q. Example heard "thou" was when someone read the Bible, or (more rarely) Shakespeare at them.
 And other translations of the Bible came along that didn't use "thou" and J. Q. heard the Bible less and less often.
-Eventually, J. Q. heard "thou" almost entirely in the "Our Father," in Shakespeare, occasionally.
+Eventually, J. Q. heard "thou" almost entirely in the "Our Father," and in Shakespeare, occasionally.

 I believe it was at the original Renaissance Pleasure Faire that someone, trying to get the workers to use "thou," ran into "But why address God as 'Thou'?" and made up the bit about "He is your friend" (and clearly no-one thought of the "Hail Mary", where Mary is "thou" and "thee" and "thy").
 Or perhaps the erorr originated elsewhere; it was certainly popularized through Renaissance Faires.
 And from them, into some "re-enactment" groups.